marco-looy/pega-dx-mcp/mcp-tests/usage/cases/get-case.md

 # get-case End User Usage

 ## Overview
-This document shows how end users can invoke the get-case tool to retrieve case information from Pega Platform.
+This document shows how end users can invoke the get-case tool to retrieve case information from Pega Infinity application.

 ## Use Case 1: Basic Case Information Lookup